-28 ALLOCATION OF VACANT ALLOTMENTS
+ALLOCATION OF VACANT ALLOTMENTS

-- a.
-Vacant allotment plots are allocated to people on the waiting list kept by the Landowner, with priority to those who live in the parish of Stotfold. - b.
-If there is no one from Stotfold Parish able or willing to take on a plot, it is then offered to non-residents on the waiting list who live in the vicinity. - c.
-Allotment plots are not transferable.
-Therefore, if an allotment Tenant dies the plot will be offered to the next person on the waiting list, unless there is a joint tenant named on the original tenancy agreement. - d.
-Tenants are allowed a maximum of one full plot (2 half-plots) to maximise allotment enjoyment for the community.
+- 93. Vacant allotment plots are allocated to people on the waiting list, with priority to those who live in the parish of Stotfold. - 94.
+If there is no one from Stotfold Parish able or willing to take on a plot, it is then offered to non-residents on the waiting list who live in the vicinity.

+95. Allotment plots are not transferable.
+Therefore, if an allotment Tenant dies the plot will be offered to the next person on the waiting list, unless there is a joint tenant named on the original tenancy agreement.